BlueFlo0d/FTPResearchCV/README.md

 unwrap_phase(input, output,R);
 ```
 Here the output is raw Phase data.
 In order to convert to absolute distance data a ToF measured point is required. (from proximity sensor)
-And SIZE_X SIZE_Y are macros defined to be 1024...
-Will modify this soon.